dyne/dnscrypt-proxy/README.markdown

   requests.
 The default value is 250.
 * `--pid-file=<file>` in order to store the PID number to a file.
 * `--user=<user name>` in order to chroot()/drop privileges.
+* `--test` in order to check that the server-side proxy is properly configured and that a valid certificate can be used.
+This is useful for monitoring your own dnscrypt proxy.
+See the man page for more information.

 DNSCrypt comes pre-configured for OpenDNS, although the `--resolver-address=<ip>[:port]`,